top of page

 Born in 1998 in Patras GR and graduated from Department of Visual and Applied Arts at the University of Western Macedonia.
 Multiple identities, as result of the complexity and fluidity of existence, are the core of her research.
 Through performance, video and writing constructs images and spaces that reflect the surrealism of being.
 In 2018 she participated in Criss-Cross 1 Open Workshop by A.S.F.A.
 In 2019 took part at “Silence, and Silence” workshop during the 7th Biennale of Contemporary Art in Thessaloniki GR at Experimental Centre of Arts.
 In 2020 participated with EN-FLO team in Platforms Project and that year, in the workshop and exhibition of Inspire Project “Dream Archive: Dreams as a primal material for artistic creation and practice” at the Experimental Centre of Arts in Thessaloniki GR, where in 2021 her artwork was part of “Together, so far so close”.

 Lucia Bricco is an Italian artist based in Rome.
-She have lived and worked in Athens (GR) from 2018 to 2022.
+She lived and worked in Athens (GR) from 2018 to 2023.

 Since 2020, co-founder of the art platform BEDS, a collective and changing body of artists, which promotes forms, combinations and different levels of international collaboration and participation.

-Since 2015 she took part in several residencies, exhibitions and performance festivals in Italy, Spain, Poland, Ukraine, Germany, Greece, France, Czech Republic, Finland, India, and Belarus.
+Since 2015 she has taken part in several residencies, exhibitions, and performance festivals in Europe and Asia.

 Website: www.luciabricco.com